 Money Laundering Whistleblowers

 Individuals who report concerns about money laundering have the broadest scope of protections of any whistleblower.
-Under Section 6314(g) of the Anti-Money Laundering Act (AMLA), no employer may directly or indirectly, discharge, demote, suspend, threaten, blacklist, harass, or in any other manner discriminate against a whistleblower in the terms and conditions of employment or post-employment because of certain forms of internal or external whistleblowing.
+Under Section 6314(g) of the Anti-Money Laundering Act (AMLA), no employer may directly or indirectly, discharge, demote, suspend, threaten, blacklist, or harass a whistleblower in the terms and conditions of employment or post-employment because of certain forms of internal or external whistleblowing.

 Like in the IRS program, Congress did not want to deter potential whistleblowers from coming forward based on their rudimentary understanding of a complicated money laundering scheme.
 AMLA whistleblowers need only have an objectively reasonable belief, even if that belief is mistaken, that they are reporting a violation of any law, rule, or regulation subject to the jurisdiction of the Department of the Treasury.